-CTE-ROP is committed to creating an environment where student achievement is advocated and celebrated.
-Because the school values academic integrity as an essential component of academic excellence, students are expected to be truthful and ethical in their academic work.
-Commitment to academic integrity is the responsibility of every student and faculty member at CTE-ROP.
+Butte County ROP is committed to creating an environment where student achievement is advocated and celebrated.
+The program values academic integrity as an essential component of academic excellence.
+Students are expected to be truthful and ethical in their academic work.
+Commitment to academic integrity is the responsibility of every student and faculty member at Butte County ROP.

 Academic dishonesty is defined as: an act of deception in which a student claims credit for the work or effort of another person or uses unauthorized materials or fabricated information in any academic work.
 Academic dishonesty is a violation of the school's behavior rules and will not be tolerated.
-Academic dishonesty diminishes the quality of learning and hurts students who conduct themselves honestly.

 Acts of academic dishonesty include, but are not limited to the following: